 That’s exactly why you should spend the most time establishing your eligibility to avoid disappointment a few years down the line.

-Did you know you could be eligible for German citizenship even if you’ve never visited the country and speak no German at all?
+Did you know you could be eligible for acquiring German citizenship even if you’ve never visited the country and do not speak the German language at all?

 Citizenship by descent makes it possible, continuing citizenship eligibility by passing it down through the bloodline.

 As we already mentioned, you could be eligible if your parent(s), grandparent(s), or great-grandparent(s) are/were German citizens.